Tabrisrei/ISLES22_SEALS/README.md

 7. Put your dwi and adc data in `/input/images/dwi-brain-mri/` and `/input/images/adc-brain-mri/` folder respectively.

-8. Run the following command to reproduce the results.
+8. Run the following command to generate the results.

 ```shell
 bash nnunet_launcher.sh